Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Calibration and Robustness

 \subsection{Multiple Contrast Criteria}

-In addition to exploratory tools used with single-treatment sensitivity analysis, the multi-treatment setting presents opportunities for exploring sensitivity models in new ways.
-Here, we propose one such approach using multiple contrast criteria, or MCCs.
-As opposed to the approaches we have discussed so far, which consider treatment contrasts in isolation, MCCs characterize a choice of sensitivity vector $\gamma$ by concurrently considering its implications for multiple treatment contrasts in aggregate.
-Thus, while the sensitivity vector $\gamma$ that gives the worst-case bias may differ across individual contrasts, an MCC can be used to select a single $\gamma$ that has implications for many simultaneous treatment effects.
+So far, we have examined the sensitivity of causal conclusions by exploring the marginal bounds on a treatment contrast in isolation.
+However, the multi-treatment setting presents opportunities for exploring sensitivity models in new ways.
+Here we characterize a choice of sensitivity vector $\gamma$ by concurrently considering its implications for the causal effects of multiple treatment contrasts.
+Thus, while the sensitivity vector $\gamma$ that gives the worst-case bias may differ across individual contrasts, here we explore criteria for selecting a single $\gamma$ which concurrently incorporates implications for multiple treatment contrasts in aggregate.
+We term these ``multiple contrast criteria'' or MCCs.